WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Update-AzDoTeams.md

 ```

 ### -ProjectName
-Project where the pipeline will be created.
+the name of the project

 ```yaml
 Type: String